anesum1/Bash-Projects/README.md

 ## Introduction

-For this project, I wrote a bash scripts for 3 different projects, to put into practice what I have learned so far on my Linux/Bash journey.
-I wrote scripts for the following:
+For this project, I wrote  bash scripts for 3 different tasks, to put into practice what I have learned so far on my Linux/Bash journey.
+I wrote scripts for the following tasks:

 -Password Generator